 Los Angeles theft lawyers at Lluis Law offer you the best defenses.
 If you have been accused of this crime you can call us with confidence or visit us.

-We have a free consultation.
+We have a professional consultation.
 After learning about your case, we explain in detail the robbery laws and the options available.

 What is the crime of robbery in California